thuyanduong/example-problem-set-2-2/README.md

 1. What is _unary operator_?
 Give an example of one.
  ```
  A unary operator take in an argument and runs the operation.
- example is logical Not(!) it use to represent not in javascript.
+ An example of a unary operator is logical Not(!).
+It is used to represent not in javascript.
  ```
 2. What is a _binary operator_?
 Give an example of one.
  ```
  A binary requires two command on both side and execute the code.
- example of binary operator is && which is and,the and operator will check
+ An example of a binary operator is && which is AND.
+The AND operator will check
  if the code on both sides are true.
  ```
 3. When do we use the _ternary operator_?
 Use a code snippet to illustrate below.